-Why then am I not renewing my membership?
+Why then have I not renewed my membership?
 Let me explain…….
 It's all to do with those 'other concerns'.
 If I fail, as an Assured Breeder, to abide by the rules, my puppies won't be registered and quite rightly so.
 However - read this carefully please - if I'm not an Assured Breeder, don't bother to do any health testing, fail to produce a sales contract, house my breeding bitches in poor conditions etc. etc., I don't have to abide by such rules, my premises won't be checked for suitability - and my puppies will STILL be registered.
 That, to my mind, renders the scheme toothless and pointless and I can find no justification for it.

-If the Kennel Club changes the system and requires ALL breeders to abide by the rules of the Assured Breeder Scheme I'll shout "hallelujah!" and gladly rejoin, totally delighted to do so, but until that happens I can find no justification for the scheme, the 'them and us' idea.
+If the Kennel Club changes the system and requires ALL breeders to abide by the rules of the Assured Breeder Scheme I'll shout hallelujah!!
+There'll actually be no need for the scheme, the 'them and us' idea.
 ALL breeders should abide by certain ethical considerations and the Kennel Club should NOT register puppies from those who don't.
 Simple.
 Of course, pigs might fly......
 In the meantime I'll continue to health test, to provide my dogs and bitches with the best possible living conditions, fulfil their needs physical, mental and emotional and support my puppy owners to the very best of my ability, just as I always have.

-And I do not need to be a member of any organisation to do that.
+And I do not need to be a member of any scheme to do that.

 ~ ~ ~ ~ * ~ ~ ~ ~